Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern: Outlook

-\emph{Dichography} represents a major step forward in harnessing the imaging capabilities of \emph{two-color} light pulses emerging at XFEL facilities.
+\emph{Dichography} represents a major step forward in harnessing the imaging capabilities of \emph{two-color} light pulses emerging at XFEL facilities, enabling a new class of time-resolved imaging experiments.
 Indeed, the two \emph{views} on the sample at different points in time embody, in every respect, one of the original promises of X-ray Free Electron Lasers: recording ultrafast movies of nanomatter.